 3. The Joy of Work, by Bruce Daisley

-A bit of common sense, a bit of psychology and a lot of research.
-It is a really well researched book that provides strategies and ideas for the modern workplace.
+Some common sense, a bit of psychology, and a lot of research.
+This is a really well researched book that provides strategies and ideas for the modern workplace.
 If you are a CEO then many of these approaches could easily be adopted to drive culture and a love of work.
-Equally, as an employee I’d be looking for organisations that walk Bruce Daisley’s interesting and a little quirky talk.
+Equally, as an employee I’d be looking for organisations that talk Bruce Daisley’s interesting and a little quirky talk.

 If you'd like to read this book, you can find it here: The Joy of Work.

 4. Legacy, by James Kerr

 What the all blacks can teach us about the business of life.
 This was recommended to me by a fellow CEO and rugby fan.
 I was cynical at first - I love rugby, but being born in Australia, there is only so much hype around their success I can stomach.
 Having said that, it it is a really well researched book and very much based on core values, hard work and the mantra ‘that better people make better all blacks’.